ktsreddy007/DB_Migrotron/README.md

 ---
 ## 🧾 Overview

-**DB_Migrotron** is for the POC of Multi DB migration deployemnt via **Flyway Community Verison** that migrates the existing DB Schema & its data updates successfully with custom rollback logic
+**DB_Migrotron** is for the POC of Multi DB migration deployemnt via **Flyway Community Verison** that migrates the existing DB Schema & its data updates successfully with custom rollback logics
 ---
 ## Below is the CICD Flow we follow for DB Migration E2E Deployment
 <p float="center">